 A Place For No-Loads

 There are some good no-load funds available, and you can mix a few of them with your other mutual funds.
 Keep in mind though, without the advice of a pro, owners of no-load funds are likely to jump in and out of those investments, and that will bring down their rate of return.
 If you invest in a no-load, you'll have to discipline yourself to stay invested long term.

 Want a Load of Good Advice?

-Dave depends on his Endorsed Local Provider (ELP) to help him with his investing decisions.
-Your ELP will also be dedicated to teaching you about investing while helping you build wealth Dave's way.
-Get in touch with your ELP today!
+Dave depends on his financial advisor to help him with his investing decisions.
+You can find your own financial advisor through the SmartVestor program.
+Your SmartVestor Pro will be dedicated to teaching you about investing while helping you build wealth Dave's way.
+Get in touch with your SmartVestor Pro today!